adamchalmers/approx_draw/README.md

  - Image upload (by extending the server)
  - Do the processing server-side instead
   - Use numpy or rewrite server in Java/Go to get faster performance than Python
+ - Make GIFs that show the images being built up, rectangle by rectangle